Preparation

 constant companion on the trip.
 The only question was how bad they would be.
 Opinions did vary

-we just proceeded with no expectations.
-People who tried speed to smooth them invariably ended
+just proceeded with no expectations.
+People who tried speed to smooth them invariably ended up with

-up with broken shockers (one vehicle had broken three before slowing down).
-But there were
+broken shockers (one vehicle had broken three before slowing down).
+But there were smooth roads in

 Do It Again

-time with more two day stopovers.
-Our vehicle had leaf springs (Navara) and I would very much
+with more two day stopovers.
+Our vehicle had leaf springs (Navara) and I would very much prefer

 Fuel Economy